hydrixos/filecoordination-dump/README.md

 # filecoordination-dump
-A simple tool dumping active NSFilePresenters / NSFileCoordinators
+A simple tool dumping active NSFilePresenters / NSFileCoordinators.
+Just build and run "filecoordination-dump" as root.